Tldr

-This page has notes about using Emacs for presentations.
-I teach CS classes at UC Davis, these notes are informed by that experience.
+This page has notes about using Emacs for teaching in a university setting.
+I teach some computer science classes at UC Davis, these notes are informed by that experience.
+For now these are brief notes describing my setup and customizations that Iāve made.

 Emacs

-- Not a huge fan of the package management
+- Iām not a huge fan of the package management

 Org Mode